 - be in good academic standing with their undergrad department, and

 The curriculum for the 3+2 MPSA/RWFM degrees consists of 150 total credit hours: 102 credit hours of undergrad courses and 48 credit hours of MPSA courses.
 A maximum of 18 credit hours from Bush School MPSA courses can double count toward the student’s bachelor’s degree.
 This means students must complete approximately 102 credit hours (of the required 120 credit hours) for their bachelor’s degree requirements prior to the fall semester of their fourth year when they begin the 2-year MPSA program.
-To help 3+2 MPSA students in the course planning process, we’ve created a course plan the student can use with the help of their undergrad advisor.
+To help students in the course planning process in preparation for applying to the 3+2 program, we’ve created a 3+2 RWFM/MPSA Course Planner they can use with the help of their undergrad advisor.